Maggi-Chen/DeBreak/README.md

 ## Description

 DeBreak is a tool for SV discovery with long read data.
 The input should be a sorted BAM (PacBio CLR, PacBio HiFi, Oxford Nanopore, or mixed platform).
-The reference genome is also needed when enabling ultra-large insertion identification.
+The reference genome is also needed when enabling full functions.
 The output is a standard VCF file containing all SVs that have passed filters.
 This program was tested on a x86_64 Linux system with a 128GB physical memory.

 ## Depencency

 Dependencies for DeBreak:

-python 2.7
+* python 2.7
-* pysam
+* pysam  (tested with version 0.17.0)
 * minimap2  (tested with version 2.10 and 2.15)
 * wtdbg2  (tested with version 2.5)